filebrowser/filebrowser/CONTRIBUTING.md

-# Contributing
+# Building File Browser

-> [!WARNING]
-> File Browser is being archived on **2026-09-01**.
-New features are not being accepted.
-Bug-fix pull requests are still looked at until that date, but there is no guarantee they will be merged.
->
-> The instructions below are kept because they remain useful to anyone building the project from source.

-If you're interested in contributing to this project, this is the best place to start.
-Before contributing to this project, please take a bit of time to read our [Code of Conduct](code-of-conduct.md).
-Also, note that this project is open-source and licensed under [Apache License 2.0](LICENSE).
+This project is archived on 2026-09-01.
+Pull requests are not accepted and no further changes are merged.
+This document is kept as build documentation for anyone wishing to build the project from source.

 ## Project Structure